raghav-rosberg/UnitOfWorkWithMultipleDBContext/README.md

 -------------------------------------------

-This application's design pattern overcomes most of the redundant code while creating repositories and resolves a unit of work with multiple contexts.
+This application's design pattern overcomes most of the redundant code while creating repositories and resolves a unit of work with multiple Dbcontexts.

 Dos while creating repositories:
 -------------------------------------------